pgujjula/list-utilities/list-predicate/README.md

 # list-predicate
-_list-predicate_ is a library in Haskell for predicates (True/False queries) on lists.
+_list-predicate_ is a library for predicates (True/False queries) on lists.

 ## Features
-_list-predicate_ is a new project, but the following features have been implemented and extensively tested:
+The following features have been implemented and extensively tested:
   * `allEqual`, `allEqualBy`: Whether all the elements of a list are equal
   * `sorted`, `sortedBy`: Whether the elements are in sorted order.
   * `allUnique`, `allUniqueBy`: Whether the elements are all unique.